armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.execution/stages.before/_index.md

 description: "Policies that are run before executing each task in a particular type of pipeline stage."
 weight: 10
 ---
-**Note:** all packages listed below have a corresponding package name that replaces `before` with `after`.
+> **Note:** all packages listed below have a corresponding package name that replaces `before` with `after`.
 These "after" stages are policy checks that are done immediately after stage execution.
-They are not typically useful, but have the same fields as the "before" stages.
+They are not typically useful but have the same fields as the "before" stages.

 When writing policies against sub-packages of `spinnaker.execution.stages.before`, the most interesting data is in the `input.stage.context` object.
 The contents of this object corresponds to the JSON you see if you open that stage in the Spinnaker UI and click the **Edit stage as JSON** button.